 The most important thing in communication is hearing what isn’t being said.

-Before you start placing the first pixel, both you and your client need to know what purpose the website will serve for the business.
+Before you start making a business website, both you and your client need to know what purpose the website will serve for the business.

 What message should visitors leave your website with?
 And what is the most important information a potential customer needs to know about this business?